-Note: This option is offered on two assumptions: (1) That some faith integration scholarship is informed by faith-based reflection but may not explicitly utilize theological language.
+Note: This option is offered on two assumptions: (1) that some faith integration scholarship is informed by faith-based reflection but may not explicitly utilize theological language.
 Although such work is presumably directed by Christian thought (the scholar has carefully considered the integrative task), the scholarly audience may not be sympathetic to matters of faith and/or the faith-basis of the author may not be overtly evident to some readers.
-(2) That the scholarly products of some faculty are represented as performance, portfolio, or project, rather than written scholarship.
+(2) that the scholarly products of some faculty are represented as performance, portfolio, or project, rather than written scholarship.

-Submit a creative or scholarly project along with a short essay of 8 to 12 pages (approx. 2800-4200 words) explaining how the creative or scholarly project demonstrates the integration of your faith and your discipline.
-The essay will function like a concept map in which the faculty member shows how concepts, themes, artifacts, aspects, and/or approaches, etc. within the project are connected to concepts within the Christian faith.
-The essay must exemplify a scholarly understanding of the Christian faith and significant engagement with your discipline.

-Although relevant, a faith-based motivation is not sufficient.
-It may, however, be part of the essay which is written to provide a reasoned commentary showing how your work engages with the Christian faith.
-The essay should include academic (disciplinary) and faith materials, cited appropriately.

-This project may be a new project or a continuation/expansion of the project submitted for promotion to Associate Professor, but must be at a level of scholarly expression or articulation appropriate to the rank of Professor.

-If this is a continuation/expansion of the project submitted for promotion to Associate Professor, the accompanying essay must also include a short discussion/reflection of the previous project in comparison to this project.
+- a) Submit a creative or scholarly project along with a short essay of eight to 12 pages (approximately 2,800-4,200 words) explaining how the creative or scholarly project demonstrates the integration of your faith and your discipline, or area of practice. - b) The interpretive essay will function like a concept map in which the faculty member shows how concepts, themes, artifacts, aspects, and/or approaches, etc. within the project are connected to concepts within the Christian faith.
+The essay must exemplify a scholarly understanding of the Christian faith and significant engagement with your discipline when discussing and commenting on the creative or scholarly project. - c) Although relevant, a faith-based motivation is not sufficient. - d) The essay should include disciplinary and faith materials, cited appropriately. - e) This project may be a new project or a continuation/expansion of the project submitted for promotion to Associate Professor, but must be at a level of scholarly expression or articulation appropriate to the rank of Professor. - f) If this is a continuation/expansion of the project submitted for promotion to Associate Professor, the accompanying essay must also include a short discussion/reflection of the previous project in comparison to this project.
 The purpose of this is to articulate your growth and understanding of academic faith integration within your discipline.

-It is recommended that faculty discuss their interest in this option with the Office of Faith Integration before proceeding.
+NOTE: It is recommended that faculty discuss their interest in this option with the Office of Faith Integration before proceeding.